microsoft/pybryt/docs/getting_started.rst

         """
         pass

-You could write this function by splitting the string using the builtin ``str.split()`` method, which will automatically remove empty strings, and then to count the number of items in the result:
+We could write this function by splitting the string using the builtin ``str.split()`` method, which will automatically remove empty strings, and then count the number of items in the resulting list:

 .. code-block:: python